Official Author Site

 allowed to include in the YA edition.
 I also added an Appendix containing

 many more passages of poetry from the 17th through early 20th centuries that

 mentions extrasolar worlds.
-And the book includes a new, long afterword titled
+And the book includes a new, long afterword,

-"Confronting the Universe in the Twenty-First Century" that should be of interest
+"Confronting the Universe in the Twenty-First Century," that is now also available online

 The Subnuclear Zoo: New Discoveries in High Energy Physics

 (1977) and Tool for Tomorrow: New Knowledge About Genes (1979) were

 co-authored with Rick Roberson, who at that time was a science student

 with more training in those subjects than I'd had.
 These books were meant